Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 VMAX VX2 Pro Real-World Range Test Data On High-Precision GPS Data Logger

 It’s no slouch, either.
-Propelled by a 48V 500W motor, I hit a top speed of 24.5 mph, with only the Mosquito and SPLACH Turbo able to go faster among other lightweight models.
+Propelled by a 48V 500W motor, I hit a top speed of 24.5 mph, with only the SPLACH Turbo able to go faster among other lightweight models.

 Josh Testing the VMAX VX2 Pro's Top Speed